 Dr. Oprean uses these “Attribute Cards” to recognize students that choose to explore optional content to increase skills.

-UM System has recently acquired Canvas Credentials, which can now be fully integrated into your Canvas course site.
+UM System has recently acquired Canvas Credentials, and Missouri Online is working with leadership at each of the campuses on the policies and processes.
 Canvas Credentials is a badging and microcredentialing platform, built upon Badgr, that allows campuses to award badges to individuals for mastering certain concepts or reaching specific achievements.

-You can learn more about the specific policies for each campus by using the links below:
+You can learn more about the specific policies for each campus by using the links below as they are developed: